-During the Time On, stage 1 fans run at their minimum speed and the pilot light of stage 1 is lit; during the Time Off, the fans return to a stop and the pilot light turns off.
+During the Time On, the fans of stage 1 run at their minimum speed and the pilot light of stage 1 is lit; during the Time Off, the fans return to a stop and the pilot light turns off.
 Note that the minimum speed of stage 1 can automatically be adjusted over time with a ramp (see below).